 While the future of sales is constantly shifting as the pandemic continues to disrupt everyday life, figuring out how to navigate the world of post-pandemic business is the topic on everyone’s mind.

 The new “normal” will look a lot different than how business was conducted pre-pandemic.
-With an emphasis on remote working, finding ways to lean into these changes will help your company thrive as the effects of the pandemic set in.
+With an emphasis on remote working, finding ways to lean into these changes and social selling will help your company thrive as the effects of the pandemic set in.

 - Navigating Virtual Business

 - Working Remotely With a Full Staff

 - Utilize Visual Materials

 Swapping over to remote business has been a huge undertaking for most companies.
 Luckily, everyone is finally getting the hang of virtual work.
 The most important takeaway from the sudden shift to virtual—it’s here to stay.

 A 2022 Gallup survey found that 8 out of 10 employees are taking part in virtual work.
 The demand for hybrid or remote work continues to increase as employees experience an improved work-life balance.
 In fact, the Career Pulse Survey found that 97% of employees want some kind of hybrid (32%) or remote (65%) work option.

 What does that mean for your business?
 You have to be flexible and use sales AI tools for example.
 Continued evaluation will go a long way as you navigate virtual business for your workers and clients.
 Shift your thinking from short-term solutions to a long-term plan.